-License Revenue.
+License Revenue

-Three and Six Months: The increases in license revenue of \$78,000 and \$87,000 during the three and six months ended October 31, 2009, respectively, compared to the same periods in the prior year is due to revenue recognized for the same amounts under a licensing agreement we entered into during July 2009 associated with our anti-VEGF (Vascular Endothelial Growth Factor) antibody program.
-We expect to continue to recognize license revenue during the remainder of the current fiscal year in accordance with the terms of the licensing agreement as further discussed in Note 11, "Licensing Agreements" to the accompanying interim unaudited condensed consolidated financial statements.
+Six months: The increase in license revenue of \$106,000 during the six months ended October 31, 2010 compared to the same period in the prior year was directly related to revenue recognized under a license agreement we entered into with an unrelated entity during July 2009 associated with our anti-VEGF antibody program.
+In addition, since the license agreement was signed during July 2009, there was no corresponding revenue generated during the first two months of the prior year six-month period ended October 31, 2009.